danielabar/meblog/src/markdown/dynamic-ruby-and-long-term-maintenance.md

 1. For each attribute in `sync_attributes` (`:metadata` and `:data`)
 2. It constructs a string by joining the attribute with `:syncer`: `"metadata_syncer"`, `"data_syncer"`
-3. It converts these to class names: `"MetadataSyncer"`, `"DataSyncer"`
+3. ActiveSupport's `classify` converts these to class names: `"MetadataSyncer"`, `"DataSyncer"`
-4. It looks up these classes as constants and calls `.perform_async` on them
+4. ActiveSupport's `safe_constantize` looks up these classes as constants, and `.perform_async` is called on them

 So when an `Article` is created, it automatically triggers `MetadataSyncer` and `DataSyncer` jobs without the `Article` model ever explicitly naming those classes.